rakshit-binary/perl-Quant-Framework/README.md

 This framework contains modules for different market data that will be needed to price a derivative contract.
 These market-data modules will need an instance of `Data::Chronicle::Reader` to read data from storage or `Data::Chronicle::Writer` to write data to storage.

+Also note that in all `Quant::Framework` modules you can pass a `for_date` parameter when creating the module to read historical information.
+In case no `for_date` is provided, modules will work with latest information.

 Below is a list of supported modules.

 ##Quant::Framework::CorporateAction